mlztraining/attendees/README.md

-# attendees
+# MLZ Training

-Repository for the MLZ training attendess
+Welcome to the MLZ Training!